ejpsoil/soildata-assimilation-guidance/docs/cookbook/mapserver.md

 ![Mapfile styler Geocat Bridge](img/bridge-mapfile-styler.png)

+An alternative option for creating mapfiles is the [geostyler](https://geostyler.org/) library.
+A NodeJS application which is able to read and write various styling formats.

+A web application [mapserver studio](https://mapserverstudio.net/) is in preparation which will be able to create a mapfile in a web environment.

+## MapServer for WFS, OGC API Features & WCS

+MapServer includes support for [WFS](https://mapserver.org/ogc/wfs_server.html), [OGC API Features](https://mapserver.org/ogc/ogc_api.html) (8+) and [WCS](https://mapserver.org/ogc/wcs_server.html).
+Note that WFS does not support the hierarchal data models as required for INSPIRE, only `flat` tables are supported.

 ## MapServer and WMTS

 MapServer does not provide tile services (WMTS) itself, but is often combined with a separate tool, [mapcache](https://mapserver.org/mapcache/), which provides tile service on top of a MapServer instance.
 Tile services are generally a safer option with respect to Quality of Service, but less dynamic in update and styling options.
-An interesting option is to use the WMS option of Mapcache, which uses a cache of tiles as a source to provide WMS services.

 ## Validate a Mapserver WMS as INSPIRE View service